 Ho-ho-ho-holidays!
 We love this time of year!
 There is a certain excitement in the air – everyone seems to be rushing around with a sense of purpose, an urgency to get things done in time for the holidays when they can finally sit down and relax with family and friends.

-I love the aromas associated with this time of year – especially cinnamon and apple spice!
-I love the sense of accomplishment felt when the tree is up and decorated.
+The aromas associated with this time of year – especially cinnamon and apple spice— are wonderful, too.
+And then there’s the sense of accomplishment felt when the tree is up and decorated.
 And the relief when all the presents are bought, wrapped and placed under the tree.

 This past week I found out that the son of someone dear to me was diagnosed with Multiple Sclerosis (MS).

 After the initial shock and sadness passed, my immediate response was, “He should take Pilates!”
 I’ve had the opportunity to do Pilates-based Physical Therapy with a number of people with neurological conditions, MS being one of them.
 Upon doing a bit of background research, I felt both excited and validated to find a number of articles supporting Pilates as having significant benefits for people with MS.

 MS is a bit enigmatic to both the common population and doctors alike.
 We don’t know what causes it, what makes the disease progress or how to cure it.
 However, what we are starting to discover is how to manage the disease and improve quality of life for those that have it.